-You want a guarantee that your meal will taste good if you go to the trouble of creating your own pastry and tenderly create a pie filling.
-We can assure you that this recipe will definitely taste good because it uses our delicious multi-award winning back bacon, from the happiest pigs in the country.
+Our Bacon and Egg pie is yummy and nice and filling.
+If you want a guarantee that your meal will taste good then create our pie filling.
+We can assure you that this recipe will definitely make your mouth water because it uses our delicious multi-award winning back bacon.

-The pie, which serves 6 people, can be frozen for around a month after preparation and before cooking, making it a great meal if you want something a little fancy and very tasty but haven’t much time on the day.
+The pie, which serves 6 people, can be frozen for around a month after preparation and before cooking, making it a great meal if you want something a little fancy to pull out the freezer.

 A medium-sized onion